todhm/react-myread/README.md

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+##BookShelfList
+In the IndexPage we have to categorize book according to their shelf.
+Since each category have same UI structure  I make BookShelfList Component to reduce duplication of code.
 ##BookShelf

 BookShelf Component help us update the status of book between 3 options(Want To Read, Read, Currently Reading) and help us to show based on their status.